 - Wilmot s Warehouse: it works.
 It’s all that I can tell so far.

 - XII: installed, played 2 levels.
-Very unique style but old controls.
+Unique style but old controls.

 Not finished yet (still from previous years)

-Yet, there are some games that I did not quit definitively, but they are still to be played (therefor, not yet rated).
-A few are event still installed.
+Yet, there are some games that I did not quit definitively, but they are still to be played (therefore, not yet rated).
+A few are installed even still.

 - Else Heart Break: it’s working.
 It’s all that I know

 - Hand of Fate 2: I liked the first game, despite the flaws.
-This second installment is more complete in every level.
+This second installment is more complete at every level.
 I shall play it.
 I’ve read the developer closed doors.

 - Kentucky Route Zero: this acclaimed game I was super excited to try.